Hagood Mill — Pickens, South Carolina

 The Hagood family continued operating the mill on and off for more than 100 years, producing grits, cornmeal, flour, and animal feed.
 The mill’s waterwheel, which stands 20 feet tall and four feet wide, is among the largest in the state, if not the largest.

 Based on a 1999 interview with Ben Folger Hagood, who was born in 1925, the mill operated sporadically between 1930-1960 with operations ceasing production in 1960.
 The property was donated to Pickens County Museum Commission in 1971.
-Restoration of the mill began in 1978 with an inoperable waterwheel, and again in the late 1980s with building reinforcement, and finally by 1996 the mill was operational.
+According to Harold Wayne Turner, a resident of the area and a helper in the work completed, restoration of the mill began in 1973 with an inoperable waterwheel, the wheel was restored in 1978.
+The mill underwent renovations again in the late 1980s with building reinforcement, and finally by 1996 the mill was operational.
 The waterwheel and sluice (a sliding gate for controlling the flow of water) have been been replaced.

 The restoration of the mill site included developing the property as a living folklife museum.
 Mill stones not just from Hagood Mill but other nearby gristmills were collected and displayed on the grounds, as seen below.
 Following the revival of the mill, two historic cabins were relocated to the property and restored, allowing visitors to experience nineteenth century rural Upstate dwellings.